Birstall Conservation Area

 Notable Listed Buildings

-- Grade II* Church of St PeterWF17 9PB
+- Grade II Church of Saint James the GreatLE4 4DN

 Nearby Conservation Areas